mspnp/aks-jumpbox-imagebuilder/README.md

 ## :heavy_check_mark: Try your image

 Now that you have a managed VM image designed for AKS jump box operations, you can create a Virtual Machine or Virtual Machine Scale Set based off of that image.
-Simply place that compute in a secured subnet with network line-of-sight to your AKS Cluster API Server (and/or nodepool nodes), provide your user(s) & SSH public key(s), and connect to Azure Monitor for host and log capture.
+Simply place that compute in a secured subnet with network line-of-sight to your AKS Cluster API Server (and/or node pool nodes), provide your user(s) & SSH public key(s), and connect to Azure Monitor for host and log capture.
 Once running, you can connect to your VM or a VMSS instance jump box via Azure Bastion.
 Once connected; `az login` and validate connectivity to your AKS cluster and expected resources.

 ## :broom: Clean up resources